An RV can be a great way to travel, especially if you love escaping to remote locations that require road trips and many rest stops.

 It has an easy to clean filter which traps dust and can be removed when it needs cleaning.
 For easy use there is an electronic control with an LED display, making all the settings easily displayed right where you need to see them.
 The electronic controls included an LED display, a 24-hour timer, adjustable settings, and an auto defrost function.

-- Removes up to 50 pints of moisture from the air per day in a room up to 3000 square feet
+- 35-PINT DEHUMIDIFIER: Quickly and efficiently remove up to 35 pints of moisture from the air per day in a space up to 3000 square feet to improve your air quality on many levels.

 5. Best Non Electric Dehumidifier - DampRid Moisture Absorber